Woman Accuses Texas Police of Forced Sedation and Rape

 She also wants $40 million in punitive damages, and is represented by Lisa G. Hood in Dallas.

+The state of Texas, through the attorney general’s office, said it cannot comment on pending litigation.

-None of the defendants immediately responded Friday to email requests for comment.
+None of the other defendants immediately responded Friday to email requests for comment.